moshabbir-dotcom/Portfolio-assessment-2/README.md

 # CREDITS- <!--Update this-->
 * Code for the form was resused from my challenge 2 submission at the end of the running walkthrough.
 This was then adjusted and added to in order to make it relevant for what the CONTACT page was trying to achieve.
-* Credit is also given to my mentor Can Sucullu who provided me with the code to place the map on the contact page and showed me where I was going wrong in the process.
+* Credit is also given to Adill Bashir who helped me better understand the ways in which to write JavaScript syntax and helping me to practice my code writing by challenging what I had written.
 * Thanks also to Bim Williams who introduced me to the benefits of using flex as a CSS element and sent me some extra curricular reading material to understand CSS far better.
+*

 # CONTENT & MEDIA-<!--Update this-->
 * All photos and videos are copyright of